kantorcodes/CS211-1/README.md

 Coursework from CS211: Object Oriented Programming in C++

 The code in this repository is intended as a REFERENCE only.
+Do not copy it.

-This repository will be maintained until September.
-If you'd like a local copy, click "Download ZIP."
+If you'd like a local copy of this repository, click "Download ZIP."